 The total cash consideration of RMB401.0 million less cash acquired of RMB42.2 million resulted in a net cash outlay of RMB358.8 million at the acquisition date.
 The excess of purchase price over net tangible assets and identifiable intangible assets acquired were recorded as goodwill.
 Goodwill primarily represents the expected synergies expected from the combined operations of Eall and the Group, the assembled workforce and their knowledge and experience in the real estate industry of SaaS cloud service business in the PRC.
 The goodwill is not expected to be deductible for tax purposes.
 The fair value of deemed issue shares was classified as equity and recorded in additional paid-in capital.
 No subsequent purchase price adjustment has been made.
-Total identifiable intangible assets included SaaS system of RMB12.7 million with estimated useful life of 4 years, customer relationships of RMB2.9 million with estimated useful life of 3 years and non-competition agreement of RMB2.7 million with estimated useful life of 2.8 years.
+Total identifiable intangible assets included SaaS system of RMB12.7 million with estimated useful life of 4 years, customer relationships of RMB2.9 million with estimated useful life of 2.8 years.